Aryan120798/HMS/README.md

 --Login Button--> Login Page connecting to different dashboards --Dashboard for Patient with consisits of CRUD links

+## Issue Med UI
+- Flag Var for AddBtn
+- para, 2--CheckAvailability--->
+	- if Yes, Available--->
+		- Flash: MedAvailable
+		- Show AddBtn
+			- if User clicks on AddBtn
+				- Check Availability
+				- then Add data to DB-MedTable
+				- Reload the Page with Medadded FlashMsg
+				- Hide AddBtn
+				- Populate the UI-MedTable from the TMP Table in DataBase
+	- else
+		- Reload the Page with Unavailable FlashMsg but keep the State of Table as it is

 ## Python Shell Commands
 ```
 from model import *